 Cyclist and Driver Safety

-Staffordshire Safer Roads Partnership’s new campaign aims to educate both cyclists and drivers on road safety, to help reduce the number of collisions involving cyclists within Staffordshire and Stoke-on-Trent.
+Staffordshire Safer Roads Partnership’s new campaign aims to educate both cyclists and drivers to look out for each other, to help reduce the number of collisions involving cyclists within Staffordshire and Stoke-on-Trent.

-However you use your bike this Autumn and Winter, whether cycling to work or for weekend bike rides, it’s important to remember that the mornings and evenings are getting darker and the winter weather is on its way.
+However, you use your bike, whether cycling to work or for weekend bike rides, it’s important to remember the importance of making sure you and your bike are prepared for every ride that you do.
 By using lights on your bike and wearing high visibility / reflective clothing or accessories at all times you give other road users a better chance of seeing you clearly, to protect yourself and them.

 Research shows that most collisions with cyclists happen during morning and evening rush hour times – often at junctions and roundabouts.
 And this is no surprise.
-Traffic is increased during this time, you may be rushing to get to or from work.
+Traffic is increased during this time and you may be hurrying to get to or from work.
 However, it’s important that you give cyclists space and time as rushing and potentially causing a collision is just not worth the risk.